kaur-simranjit/Order_Management_System/README.md

 The project is about order management system using C++ and it is UML-focused.
 * Admin can add, modify, delete and search products.

-Note: View the UML diagram for better understanding.

 UML diagram is based on the following scenario:
 * Customer make order.
 Customers can be either corporate customer or personal customer.
 * There is a association between employee and corporate customer.
 Zero or more corporate customer create from employees.
 An employee can or cannot be corporate customer.